In this document

-Layering of an application's codebase is a widely accepted technique to help reduce complexity and improve code reusability.
-To achieve layered architecture, ASP.NET Boilerplate follows the principles of Domain Driven Design.
-In Domain Driven Design there are four fundamental layers:
+The layering of an application's codebase is a widely accepted technique to help reduce complexity and to improve code reusability.
+To achieve a layered architecture, ASP.NET Boilerplate follows the principles of the Traditional "N-Layer" Architecture with Domain Driven Design.

 - Presentation Layer: Provides an interface to the user.
 Uses the Application Layer to achieve user interactions.

 - Application Layer: Mediates between the Presentation and Domain Layers.
 Orchestrates business objects to perform specific application tasks.

 - Domain Layer: Includes business objects and their rules.
 This is the heart of the application and this is where DDD is applied.